Mitigation and Support

 What happens if I have been called to a HWSS (Health Wellbeing and Support for Study meeting) meeting?

-Do not panic, this procedure is to provide support and offer options to help students fulfil their potential in a non-judgemental way.
+Do not panic, the HWSS procedure is to provide support and offer options to help students fulfil their potential in a non-judgemental way.
 Once students have had discussions with their Education Welfare Advisors there can be a plan put in place to help students.

 The overall aims of a HWSS meeting are: